 I was born on February 20, 1954 and grew up in Connecticut with my brother and sister, a father who was an artist, and a mother who was a history professor.
 I attended college at Wesleyan University in Middletown, Connecticut, the same town where my great grandfather had settled and started a clothing store.
 After receiving my BA in biology in 1976, I moved south to Princeton University where I earned my MA in biology in 1979 and PhD in biology in 1981.

 I have worked as a research neuroscientist at the University of Miami Medical School in Florida, the University of Michigan in Ann Arbor, NASA’s Johnson’s Space Center in Houston, Texas, and the Marine Biological Laboratory in Woods Hole, Massachusetts.
-Since 1992, I have been a Professor of Biological Sciences and Neuroscience at Mount Holyoke College.
+In 1992, I became a Professor of Biological Sciences and Neuroscience at Mount Holyoke College and retired in 2016.

 I have been cross-eyed since early infancy and had three surgeries as a child that made my eyes look more or less straight.
 However, I did not develop stereovision until age 48 when I underwent optometric vision therapy under the guidance of a developmental optometrist.
 At first, I assumed that no one would believe my vision story.
 According to conventional wisdom, stereovision must develop during a critical period in early childhood or it is lost forever.
 Indeed, I used to teach my students this theory in class.
 So, for almost three years, I kept my visual improvements to myself, but one evening in December, 2004, I decided that the change in my vision was so remarkable that I had to write down my story in narrative form.
 As luck would have it, that evening my husband and kids got involved in a late night Monopoly game so I retired to a quiet room in our house and wrote a very long letter about my vision to the well-known neurologist and author, Dr. Oliver Sacks.